-Automation may have sped up delivery over the years, but the basics are remain the same – fill out the order, send in your payment and wait anxiously for it to be delivered by the local post office.
-Here in Canada, one of the big department stores was Eaton’s and their mail order section was kept hopping.
-Opening in 1869, Eaton’s issued their first catalogue in 1884.
-It was 34 pages and offered basics to a largely rural market:
+Automation may have sped up delivery over the years, but the basics remain the same – fill out the order, send in your payment and wait anxiously for it to be delivered by the local post office.
+Here in Canada, one of the big names in department stores was Eaton’s and their mail order section was kept hopping.

 “This catalogue is destined to go wherever the maple leaf grows, throughout the vast Dominion.
 We have the facilities for filling mail orders satisfactorily, no matter how far the letter has to come and the goods have to go.”